solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

-    Without calling `build` first, `simulate` function becomes ineffectual as there would be no predefined actions to execute.
+    Without calling `build` first, the `simulate` function becomes ineffectual as there would be no predefined actions to execute.

--   `function validate() public`: Validates system state post proposal simulation.
-This allows checking that contract's variables and newly deployed contracts are set up correctly and the actions in the build were simulated correctly.
-In `Proposal` contract this function is empty.
+-   `function validate() public`: Validates the system state post-proposal simulation.
+This allows checking that the contract's variables and newly deployed contracts are set up correctly and that the actions in the build were simulated correctly.
+In the `Proposal` contract, this function is empty.

     ```solidity
     function validate() public virtual {}
     ```

-        This function is overridden at the proposal specefic contract.
-For eg: we can have a look at governor bravo `validate()` method.
-It checks the deployment by ensuring the total supply is 10 million and bravo timelock is the owner of deployed token and vault as the ownersip of these contracts was transferred from deployer eoa to the bravo timelock in the `deploy()` method for this proposal.
-It checks the build actions simulation by ensuring that token was successfully whitelisted on the vault and the vault's token balance is equal to the bravo timelock's deposit in the vault.
+    This function is overridden at the proposal-specific contract.
+For example, we can take a look at the Governor Bravo `validate()` method.
+It checks the deployment by ensuring the total supply is 10 million and Bravo Timelock is the owner of the deployed token and vault, as the ownership of these contracts was transferred from the deployer EOA to the Bravo Timelock in the `deploy()` method for this proposal.
+It checks the build actions simulation by ensuring that the token was successfully whitelisted on the vault and the vault's token balance is equal to the Bravo Timelock's deposit in the vault.

     ```solidity
     function validate() public override {
         // Get vault address
         Vault bravoVault = Vault(addresses.getAddress("BRAVO_VAULT"));

         // Get token address
         Token token = Token(addresses.getAddress("BRAVO_VAULT_TOKEN"));

-            // Get governor bravo's timelock address
+        // Get Governor Bravo's Timelock address
         address timelock = addresses.getAddress("PROTOCOL_TIMELOCK_BRAVO");

-            // Ensure token total supply is 10 million assertEq(token.totalSupply(), 10_000_000e18);
+        // Ensure the token total supply is 10 million assertEq(token.totalSupply(), 10_000_000e18);

-            // Ensure timelock is owner of deployed token. assertEq(token.owner(), address(timelock));
+        // Ensure the Timelock is the owner of the deployed token. assertEq(token.owner(), address(timelock));

-            // Ensure timelock is owner of deployed vault assertEq(bravoVault.owner(), address(timelock));
+        // Ensure the Timelock is the owner of the deployed vault assertEq(bravoVault.owner(), address(timelock));

-            // Ensure vault is not paused
+        // Ensure the vault is not paused assertFalse(bravoVault.paused());
-            assertFalse(bravoVault.paused());

-            // Ensure token is whitelisted on vault assertTrue(bravoVault.tokenWhitelist(address(token)));
+        // Ensure the token is whitelisted on the vault assertTrue(bravoVault.tokenWhitelist(address(token)));

-            // Get vault's token balance
+        // Get the vault's token balance
         uint256 balance = token.balanceOf(address(bravoVault));

-            // Get timelock deposits in vault
-            (uint256 amount, ) = bravoVault.deposits(
+        // Get the Timelock deposits in the vault (uint256 amount, ) = bravoVault.deposits(
             address(token),
             address(timelock)
         );

-            // Ensure timelock deposit is same as vault's token balance assertEq(amount, balance);
+        // Ensure the Timelock deposit is the same as the vault's token balance assertEq(amount, balance);

         // Ensure all minted tokens are deposited into the vault assertEq(token.balanceOf(address(bravoVault)), token.totalSupply());
     }
     ```

 <a id="#run-function"></a>

 -   `function run() public`: This function serves as the entry point for proposal execution.
 It selects the `primaryForkId` which will be used to run the proposal simulation.
-It executes `deploy()`, `afterDeployMock()`, `build()`, `simulate()`, `validate()` and `print()` in that order if the flag for a function is set to true. `deploy()` is encapsulated in start and stop broadcast, this is done so that contracts can be deployed on chain.
+It executes `deploy()`, `afterDeployMock()`, `build()`, `simulate()`, `validate()`, and `print()` in that order if the flag for a function is set to true. `deploy()` is encapsulated in start and stop broadcast.
+This is done so that contracts can be deployed on-chain.

     ```solidity
     function run() public virtual {